Yiru-Jiao/DriverSpaceInference/Code/README.md

 # Folder structure

-`DriverSpaceApproximation.py` is the library including classes and functions
+`DriverSpaceApproximation.py` is the library including classes and functions for the experiments

 Run `PreprocessingAndSampling.py` to preprocess and sample vehicles